Commercial wall coating in Stoke-on-Trent

 - Previously coated walls where an old finish is flaking or trapping damp

-Each behaves differently under Staffordshire weather, and the right answer for one is frequently the wrong answer for its neighbour.
-That is not a sales line; it is the reason we will not specify anything from a photograph.
+Each behaves differently under Staffordshire weather.
+The right answer for one is frequently the wrong answer for its neighbour.
+That’s not a sales line.
+It’s the reason we won’t specify anything from a photograph.
 Roofline details matter as much as the walls themselves on stock of this age, and a sensible survey treats the elevation as one system, copings and gutters included.

 A survey-led process from first call to final coat

 We start by listening, then inspecting.
-The survey identifies the substrate, measures moisture, maps cracking and decayed pointing, and checks the gutters, copings and details that cause a surprising share of wall problems.
-You receive written findings and a recommended scope, which may include masonry repairs before any coating is discussed at all.
-If the job proceeds, preparation and repair come first and application waits for workable weather.
+Our survey identifies the substrate, measures moisture, maps cracking and decayed pointing.
+We also check the gutters, copings, and other details that cause a surprising share of wall problems.
+You’ll receive written findings and a recommended scope.
+That may include masonry repairs before any coating is discussed at all.
+If the job proceeds, preparation and repair come first, and application waits for workable weather.
 Access and trading hours are part of the survey too, because industrial and retail premises rarely have the luxury of closing for exterior work.
-The same process serves the wider area, so commercial buildings in Newcastle-under-Lyme, Stafford, Crewe and Leek are handled exactly as those in Stoke-on-Trent itself.
+The same process serves the wider area.
+Commercial buildings in Newcastle-under-Lyme, Stafford, Crewe and Leek are handled exactly as those in Stoke-on-Trent itself.

 The honest limits of coating

-A coating protects a sound wall; it cannot make an unsound wall sound.
-Rising damp, live movement, failed wall ties, saturated cavity insulation and water pouring in from failed rainwater goods all have to be put right first, and sometimes a wall then needs a drying period before any finish should go near it.
+A coating protects a sound wall.
+It can’t make an unsound wall sound.
+Rising damp, live movement, failed wall ties, saturated cavity insulation, and water pouring in from failed rainwater goods all have to be put right first.
+Sometimes a wall then needs a drying period before any finish should go near it.
 Where a survey finds problems like these, our report says so directly and recommends the proper order of works.
-We would rather deliver that news early than have it discovered under a failed coating two winters later.
+We’d rather deliver that news early than have it discovered under a failed coating two winters later.

 Why choose a contractor that surveys before it sells

 The difference between a survey-led contractor and the rest is what exists on paper before the price.
-With us it is a diagnosis: what the wall is, what state it is in, what must be repaired, what we recommend and why.
-That document protects you twice, once when comparing quotes and again if anything ever needs revisiting.
-For commercial property owners around Stoke-on-Trent and the rest of Staffordshire, it turns exterior coating from a leap of faith into a decision made on evidence, which is the only kind worth paying for.
+With us it’s a diagnosis: what the wall is, what state it’s in, what must be repaired, what we recommend and why.
+That document protects you twice.
+Once when comparing quotes, and again if anything ever needs revisiting.
+For commercial property owners around Stoke-on-Trent and the rest of Staffordshire, it turns exterior coating from a leap of faith into a decision made on evidence.
+That’s the only kind worth paying for.